 - Uncheck the box to “Use a proxy server for your LAN“

-- Also, make sure Automatically detect setting box is checked.
+- Also, make sure the Automatically detect setting box is checked.

 - Now click ok to save changes.